Work4Labs/selenium-simple-test/docs/index.rst

 ---------------------------------

-sst uses unittest test cases internally to wrap the execution of the script and taking care about starting and stopping the browser.
+sst uses unittest test cases internally to wrap the execution of the script and taking care of starting and stopping the browser.
 If you prefer to integrate some sst tests into an existing unittest test suite you can use SSTTestCase from runtests.py::